xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 *  **Private "self-signed" registry**: This is more secure than the "insecure" setup, and allows a user to enable TLS.

-*  **Private "secure" registry**: Set up reachability to your private registry, created using a certificate obtained from a CA. We won't really tackle this scenario separately in this tutorial due to the absence of said certificate :).
+*  **Private "secure" registry**: Set up reachability to your private registry, created using a certificate obtained from a CA. The steps used to set this up are identical to a private self-signed registry except for the creation of the certificate.
+We won't really tackle this scenario separately in this tutorial due to the absence of said certificate :).

 *  **Tarball image/container**:  This is the simplest setup - very similar to LXC deployments.
 In this case, a user may create and set up a container completely off-box, package it up as an image or a container tar ball, transfer it to the router and then load/import it, before running.